mosn/htnn/site/content/en/docs/reference/plugins/limit_count_redis.md

 | statusOnError           | [StatusCode](../../type#statuscode) | False    |                            | The status code used to deny requests when Redis is inaccessible and `failureModeDeny` is true.
 Defaults to 500.                   |
 | rateLimitedStatus       | [StatusCode](../../type#statuscode) | False    |                            | The status code for responses denied due to rate-limiting.
 Defaults to 429.
 This setting only takes effect when it's 400 or above. |

 Each rule's count is independent.
 Rate-limiting action is triggered once any rule's quota is exhausted.
 Responses that are denied due to rate-limiting will include the header `x-envoy-ratelimited: true`.
-If `enableLimitQuotaHeaders` is set to `true`, all responses will include the following three headers:
+If `enableLimitQuotaHeaders` is set to `true` and accessing to redis succeed, all responses will include the following three headers:

 * `x-ratelimit-limit`: Represents the applied rate-limiting rule.
 The format is "the rule with the least remaining quota, (rule quota;w=time window){one or more rules}", e.g., `2, 2;w=60`.
 * `x-ratelimit-remaining`: Represents the remaining quota of the rule with the least remaining quota, with a minimum value of `0`.